-An NDARS staff member will call you shortly before your appointment time (usually the evening before or morning of) to confirm that you’re still coming, as well as to answer any other questions or concerns you have.
-We ask that you come into your appointment in a mild to moderate withdrawal– typically about 12-24 hours in for heroin and opiate pain killers..
-(If you have been using methadone, please discuss with someone in the office as the withdrawal process is a little different.)
-[If you are not in a withdrawal before you’re appointment, we ask that you do not skip your appointment- please call us and we will assist you from there.]
+An NDARS staff member will call you 24 hours ahead of time to confirm that you’re still coming, and to address any new questions or concerns you have.
+We ask that you come into your appointment in a mild to moderate withdrawal– typically 12-24 hours after last opiate, heroin or fentanyl use. *If you have been using methadone, please discuss with someone in the office as the withdrawal process is a little different.
+Please remember, if you are not in a withdrawal before your scheduled appointment, please do not skip your appointment- let us know and we will assist you from there.

 Addiction Treatment: Day One

-When you arrive at the office, you’ll receive your new patient paperwork packet to begin completing and you’ll be given a urine toxicology screen.
-You will then see a chemical dependency counselor who will do your assessment.
-This involves a lot of questions about your family history, your upbringing, your substance abuse history, your current life situations, etc. Our staff will also discuss some different short term goals such as avoiding triggers and finding support.
+When you arrive at the office, you’ll receive your new patient paperwork packet to complete and you’ll be given a urine toxicology screen.
+You will see a chemical dependency counselor who will do your assessment- this involves a lot of questions about your family history, upbringing, substance abuse history, current life situations, etc.

 After Your Initial Visit